 Primary and secondary

 There are two types of Raynaud’s: primary and secondary.
-Primary where the condition develops on its own (that is, there is no explanation for it) is the most common type.
+Primary ¬¬– where the condition develops on its own (that is, there is no explanation for it) – is the most common type (more than nine in 10 cases are primary Raynaud’s (i) ).
 Secondary Raynaud’s is when the condition is caused by another health problem, usually an autoimmune condition (these are conditions where the immune system attacks healthy tissue in the body).

-Raynaud’s is a fairly common condition in the UK, with up to 10 million thought to be affected which is around one in six people (20 per cent of the world’s population are also thought to have Raynaud’s).
-It’s thought to affect slightly more women than men.
+Raynaud’s is a fairly common condition in the UK, with up to 10 million thought to be affected – which is around one in six people (20 per cent of the world’s population are also thought to have Raynaud’s) (ii) .
+It’s thought to affect slightly more women than men, and it’s more widespread in countries with colder climates (iii).

-Primary Raynaud’s is very common in teenagers, says the Raynaud’s & Scleroderma Association though the symptoms disappear in many as they reach their early twenties.
-Secondary Raynaud’s, on the other hand, can develop at any age.
+Raynaud’s is very common in teenagers, says Scleroderma & Raynaud’s UK (iv), though the symptoms seem to improve in many as they get older.

 How is it diagnosed?